dimitarpg13/aiconcepts/README.md

 3) Elaborate on the mechanism of Reinforcement Learning through alteration of the semantic energy field to find the true semantic in-situ positions of semantic structures.

-There is a more advanced topic of research which I would like to gain better understanding and have clearer idea in my mind about.
+There is a more advanced topic of research which I would like to gain better understanding.
 This is topic of _Hierarchical Semantic Template Spaces_.

 ## Selected Topics in Machine Learning